ibexa/documentation-developer/docs/trainings/commerce/pim/000_syllabus.md

 ### Starting state

-To follow this training, you must install code, config and data on top of a fresh installation.
+To follow this training, you must install code, configuration, and data on top of a fresh installation.

 TODO: Experience clean install, or previous bike ride design and content?